22Neves/devsite-docs/guides/order/online-payments/order-mode.en.md

 ## Automatic mode

-The Automatic Mode is the default mode of the application.
-Here, the transaction is completed in a single step, and modifications are limited.
-To create the order in automatic mode, you need to ensure that the `processing_mode` field, that responsible for defining the format of creation and processing of the transaction, is set to `automatic` and that all information is being sent in this single request.
+The automatic mode is the default mode of the application.
+Through this mode, the transaction is completed in a single step, and modifications are limited.
+To create the order in automatic mode, the `processing_mode` field, which is responsible for defining the creation and processing format of the transaction, will be set to `automatic`, and all information is sent in a single request.

 The allowed operations are: